Antisocial behaviour means behaving in a way which causes, or is likely to cause, alarm and distress to the community. It can include:

 Antisocial behaviour is not always a crime but incidents of violence, suspected drug dealing, and hate crime should always be reported to the Police.

 - Domestic noise refers to amplified noise, noisy parties, DIY, playing musical instruments or dogs barking etc

 - Non-domestic noise refers to commercial noise, construction noise, car alarms etc

 If you wish to report:

-- domestic noise or antisocial behaviour from a council tenant please fill out the Antisocial Behaviour by Fife Council Tenant Reporting Form.
+- domestic noise or antisocial behaviour please use the Report Antisocial Behaviour Form

 If antisocial behaviour is happening right now call the police on 101.